Covering theory, (mono)morphism categories and stable Auslander algebras: Self-injective algebras with the stable Auslander algebras of finite representation type

 \begin{corollary} Let $\La$, resp. $\La'$, be a tilted algebra of Dynkin type $\Delta$, resp. $\Delta'$, with the same underlying diagram, $\phi$, resp. $\phi'$, is an admissible auto-equivalence of the repetitive category $\widehat{\La}$, resp. $\widehat{\La'}$.
 Then $\CS(\mmod \widehat{\La}/\phi)$ is of finite representation type if and only if so is $\CS(\mmod \widehat{\La'}/\phi')$. \end{corollary} \begin{proof} Let $A$, resp. $A'$, be the stable Auslander algebra of the path algebra $k\Delta$, resp. $k\Delta'$.
-We know by \cite[Page 166]{La}, $A$ and $A'$ are derived equivalent.
+We know by \cite[Page 166]{La}, asserting that the stable Auslander algebras of the path algebras of two quivers $\CQ$ and $\CQ'$ with two orientations of a Dynkin diagram are derived equivalent, $A$ and $A'$ are derived equivalent.
 Hence $\mathbb{D}^{\rm{b}}(\mmod A)$ is locally bounded if and only if so is $\mathbb{D}^{\rm{b}}(\mmod A')$.
 Proposition \ref{proposition 7.2} implies the claim. \end{proof} \begin{proposition} Let $\Delta$ be a quiver of Dynkin type $\mathbb{D}_n (n\geqslant 4), \mathbb{E}_6, \mathbb{E}_7$ and $\mathbb{E}_8$.
 Then the monomorphism category $\CS(k\Delta)$ is of infinite representation type.
 In particular, the bounded derived category of the stable Auslander algebra of $k\Delta$ is not locally bounded. \end{proposition} \begin{proof} Let $A$ be the stable Auslander algebra of the path algebra $k\Delta$.
 By Remark \ref{remark 6.3} it suffices to prove that the algebra $A$ is of infinite representation type.
 We know by a general fact that the bounded quiver of $A$ is obtained by removing the projective vertices of the Auslander-Reiten quiver $\Gamma_{\mmod k\Delta}$ with mesh relations.
 In case that $\Delta$ is one of the type in the statement, one can see that the stable Auslander-Reiten quiver of $k\Delta$ contains a subquiver as the following